 Folks have been flocking here since the 1930s to hang out and surf the waves.
 Summer time is the best time to catch the best waves at San Onofre State Beach.
 This is when you will find the south swells that break along a few hundred yards on the north end of San Onofre State Beach.
 Known as Old Man’s, they are gentle and great for both new surfers and seasoned pros.

 The Point and Church swell is located just to the north of Old Man’s and promises higher and more difficult surfing.
-Lastly Lower Trestles is known as the Mecca for high-performing surfing.
-It is a stark difference from the more mello Old Man’s and The Point and Church.
+Lastly, Lower Trestles is known as the Mecca for high-performing surfing.
+It is a stark difference from the more mellow Old Man’s and The Point and Church.